History of the Library

 860 677-2140 email@example.com

 The Cowles House, the home originally purchased by Lewis in 1926, is one of four historic structures on the site, and the most prominently seen from Main Street.
 It is a two-story white Georgian-style house built around 1784 for Revolutionary War General Solomon Cowles.
+According to Jared Edwards, FAIA, the architect of the house was Isaac Fitch of Lebanon, CT.
 The front porch wrapping two sides of the house is thought to be one of the earliest examples of a porch original to the design, and not a later addition.
 It is also believed that the intricately carved wood paneling and trim in the interior is the work of Hessian prisoners of war.

 The Lewises engaged the architect William Adams Delano to design their late 1920s addition to the house to accommodate their growing collection.
 They called it the “New Library”, to distinguish the room from the earlier library parlor in the Cowles House itself.
 Further extensions to the complex were added in later years.